AdeAdegbokun/automatin-aws-with-python/README.md

-# automatin-aws-with-python
+# Automating AWS with python

-Repository for automating aws with python course
+Repository for Automation with Python *Automating with Python*